JDBrowder523/Credit_Risk_Analysis/README.md

   ![This is an image](https://github.com/JDBrowder523/Credit_Risk_Analysis/blob/main/Images/Easy_Ensemble_AdaBoost_Classifier.png)

- 1. The accuracy of this model is 93.12%.
+ 1. The balanced accuracy of this model is 93.12%.
  2. The precision (high_risk/low_risk) of this model is 0.09/1.0.
  3. The recall (high_risk/low_risk) of this model is 0.92/0.94.

 ## Summary:

+ The model with the highest balanced accuracy is the Easy Ensemble AdaBoost Classifier model which has an accuracy of 93.12%.
+This model also had a precision for high risk that was 3 times higher than the next closest model.
+The recall, or sensitivity, for both the high risk and low risk are highest out of all the models with a value above 90%.
+Due to the high balanced accuracy and recall, I would recommend that the Easy Ensemble AdaBoost Classifier be used.